What is a float level switch?

-When it comes to measuring liquid levels in tanks, few instruments are as reliable as the float switch.
-So what is a float switch?
-These handy devices can help measure metrics such as presence of absence of liquids in a tank, vessel, or container with dependable accuracy.
+These handy devices can help measure metrics such as the presence or absence of liquids in a tank, vessel, or container with dependable accuracy.

-Choosing the type of float switch you want takes some consideration.
+Choosing the type of float level switch you want takes some consideration.
 Low voltage float switch?
-High temperature float switch?
-Of course, what liquid you’ll hoping to measure with the float switch also matters.
+High-temperature float switch?
+Of course, what liquid you’ll be hoping to measure with the float switch also matters.
 If you’re working with a liquid that is prone to gather deposits, whether it’s lime or calcium, for instance, they can eventually build up to a point that causes float switch failure.

-First, though, you’ll need to determine the specifics of your float switch installation, or how you want it to be physically configured, for instance, whether that’s vertically or horizontally.
-How float switches are mounted makes a big difference in how they operate and interact with liquid.
+First, though, you’ll need to determine the specifics of your mechanical float switch installation, or how you want it to be physically configured, for instance, whether that’s vertically or horizontally.
+How float switches are mounted makes a big difference in how they operate and interact with the liquid.
 While the simple premise of operation is the same - rising or falling liquid results in a magnetic field, moving into the areas of a reed switch and sparking its activation - the variations between a horizontal float switch and a vertical float switch are worth nothing.

-When liquid level rises, the float on a horizontally mounted float switches rises with it so eventually opening or closing the circuit.
-A vertically mounted float switch is set to activate or deactivate at specific levels.
+When the liquid level rises, the float on a horizontally-mounted float switch rises with it so eventually opening or closing the circuit.
+A vertically-mounted float switch is set to activate or deactivate at specific levels.
 Based on the liquid’s fluctuation above or below the set levels the float switch will work to alert its owner to the changes.

 In terms of durability, magnetic reed switches are known to be reliable for years of trouble-free use.
 Should a customer need a specialized float switch, however, there are several different ways to customize a switch depending on preference.
 For instance, custom float level switches can be configured with up to seven different switch levels, depending on the series type.